Captain-Of-Coit/cs2-city-monitor/README.md

 https://github.com/Captain-Of-Coit/cs2-city-monitor/assets/126259864/c75e0b7f-ac10-4086-af54-44e9b19e5fdf

-**Important**: Mods are not yet currently officially supported in Cities: Skylines 2.
+**Important**: Mods are not yet officially supported in Cities: Skylines 2.
 Use this mod at your own risk.

 ## Available stats